LiaScript/docs/README.md

-   current course states are preserved within the Browser database [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) locally. **All of the states?** Well ... the internal state of the previous components is only preserved, if your course has a version $\text{v} \geq 1$.
-   The default version is `0.0.0`, which means that the course is in _development mode_, and thus the structure of your course might change every time.
+   current course states are preserved within the Browser database [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) locally. **All of the states?** Well ... the internal state of the previous components is only preserved, if your course has a version greater than or equal to `1.0.0`.
+The default version is `0.0.1`, which means that the course is in _development mode_, and thus the structure of your course might change every time.
 If a user reloads the course, then all states are cleared.

    - Where: https://LiaScript.github.io/course/
    - Source: [liascript/src/typescript/connectors/Browser](https://github.com/LiaScript/LiaScript/tree/development/src/typescript/connectors/Browser)